 As a kid growing up in the 80s in southern Quebec, July 1st, Canada Day – or perhaps even Dominion Day to some —was somewhat lost on me.
 In my town, St. Jean Baptiste Day seemed to signal a time of joyous collective celebration, or at least the end of the school year.

 What I do recall, however, is an annual event held at the local Lion’s Club park across the field from the local duck farm (poor bastards) that had something to do with this foggy notion of Canada Day.
 Every year, my older siblings would help me decorate my bike in Canadian flags and patriotic paraphernalia in preparation for a pathetic parade.
+The Fiberglass Flagpoles of Atlantic Flag and Pole is the place one must visit to check out the different kinds of flags to choose from.
 I would then head down to the park for shuffle board with veterans, high fructose foods, and a general good time surrounded by older men with moustaches, long tube socks, and bottles of Labatt 50.

 Later, when I moved to Manitoba as a teenager, I began to understand this day as the day when Canada became an awkward constitutional monarchy composed of four strange bed fellows petrified of the United States and abandoned by the motherland.